itsadityakr/RFID-Secure-Door/README.md

-Certainly!
-Here's a more detailed description for your GitHub repository:
-### Arduino-Based RFID Door Lock System
+# Arduino-Based RFID Door Lock System

 **Overview:**
 This project demonstrates a comprehensive Arduino-based RFID door lock system designed for secure access control.
 Utilizing the MFRC522 RFID reader module, a servo motor for door mechanism control, and both LEDs and a buzzer for user feedback, this system ensures reliable and convenient access management.